Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Abstract

 \section{Abstract}

-Spiking neural networks (SNNs) have garnered significant attention as a central paradigm in neuromorphic computing, owing to their energy efficiency and biological plausibility.
-However, training deep SNNs has critically depended on explicit normalization schemes, such as batch normalization, leading to a trade-off between performance and biological realism.
+Spiking Neural Networks (SNNs) have garnered significant attention as a central paradigm in neuromorphic computing, owing to their energy efficiency and biological plausibility.
+However, training deep SNNs has critically depended on explicit normalization schemes, leading to a trade-off between performance and biological realism.
 To resolve this conflict, we propose a normalization-free learning framework that incorporates lateral inhibition inspired by cortical circuits.
-Our framework replaces the traditional feedforward SNN layer with a circuit of distinct excitatory (E) and inhibitory (I) neurons that complies with Dale's law.
-The circuit dynamically regulates neuronal activity through subtractive and divisive inhibition, which respectively control the activity and the gain of excitatory neurons.
-To enable and stabilize end-to-end training of the biologically constrained SNN, we propose two key techniques: E-I Init and E-I Prop.
+Our framework replaces the traditional feedforward SNN layer with distinct excitatory (E) and inhibitory (I) neuronal populations that capture the key features of the cortical E-I interaction.
+The E-I circuit dynamically regulates neuronal activity through subtractive and divisive inhibition, which respectively control the excitability and gain of neurons.
+To stabilize end-to-end training of the biologically constrained SNNs, we propose two key techniques: E-I Init and E-I Prop.
 E-I Init is a dynamic parameter initialization scheme that balances excitatory and inhibitory inputs while performing gain control.
-E-I Prop decouples the backpropagation of the E-I circuits from the forward propagation and regulates gradient flow.
-Experiments across several datasets and network architectures demonstrate that our framework enables stable training of deep SNNs with biological realism and achieves competitive performance without resorting to explicit normalizations.
-Therefore, our work not only provides a solution to training deep SNNs but also serves a computational platform for further exploring the functions of lateral inhibition in large-scale cortical computation.
+E-I Prop decouples the backpropagation of the circuit from the forward pass, regulating gradient flow.
+Experiments across multiple datasets and network architectures demonstrate that our framework enables stable training of deep normalization-free SNNs with biological realism, achieving competitive performance.
+Therefore, our work not only provides a solution to training deep SNNs but also serves as a computational platform for further exploring the functions of E-I interaction in large-scale cortical computation.
+Code is available at \url{https://github.com/vwOvOwv/DeepEISNN}.